herzphi/compass/README.md

    # Column name of the corresponding magnitude in 2MASS.
    magnitudes_column_name_2MASS,
    cone_radius = 0.3, # in degree
-   binsize = 200 # Number of objects in a single magnitude bin )
+   binsize = 200
+)

 # Inflating parameters to adjust the sharp dropoff of the Gaussians.
 survey_object.set_evaluated_fieldstar_models(
    sigma_cc_min = 0,
    sigma_model_min = 0